Maurice Godin (actor)

-Maurice Godin is a Canadian actor, who has appeared in several films and television shows.
+Maurice Godin is a Canadian actor who has appeared in several films and television shows.

 Early life and education

 Godin trained with international teachers and coaches at the Stratford Festival.

 Career

-Godin's theatre career has taken him from coast to coast across Canada where he has appeared in the major theaters of almost every province, including the Shaw Festival and the Stratford Shakespearean Festival, where he garnered critical acclaim for his portrayal of Arturo Ui in Bertolt Brecht's The Resistible Rise of Arturo Ui.
+Godin's theatre career has taken him from coast to coast across Canada, where he has appeared in the major theaters of almost every province, including the Shaw Festival and the Stratford Shakespearean Festival, garnering critical acclaim for his portrayal of Arturo Ui in Bertolt Brecht's The Resistible Rise of Arturo Ui.
 Some of Godin's numerous theatre credits include Mercutio in Romeo and Juliet, d'Artagnan in The Three Musketeers, Constantin in The Seagull, Puck in A Midsummer Night's Dream and Rochester in Jane Eyre.

 Godin has also performed extensively in musical theatre most notably in the roles of the Emcee in Cabaret, the Master in Godspell, Joey Evans in Pal Joey, Herschel Blackwell in Fire and in an award-winning performance of Screamin' John in John Gray's Rock and Roll.
 He also portrayed Edmund in King Lear, starring Christopher Plummer.
 Godin was a cast member of the Broadway show, The Farnsworth Invention, written by Aaron Sorkin and directed by Des MacNuff.

 Among his many television credits, Godin has guest-starred on Still Standing, The Practice, Ally McBeal, Friends, The Outer Limits and Seinfeld.
 He has also played recurring characters on Poltergeist: The Legacy, 3rd Rock from the Sun, First Monday and Spin City.
 Godin has been a series regular on Café Americain, Life with Roger, and Working.
 His feature film work includes such Canadian films as White Room, Salt Water Moose, and Double Take.
-Godin played the flamboyant role of Hector in the film Boat Trip (2003), followed by guest roles on Medical Investigation, House, Las Vegas as well as a comic turn as Wesley the burglar in the film Chestnut (Hero of Central Park).
+Godin played the flamboyant role of Hector in the film Boat Trip (2003), followed by guest roles on Medical Investigation, House, Las Vegas as well as a comic turn as Wesley the burglar in the film Chestnut: (Hero of Central Park).
 He has also portrayed the French composer Georges Bizet in Bizet's Dream.

 Godin also guest starred in Disney Channel shows Wizards of Waverly Place as Ronald Longcape Sr. and Good Luck Charlie as Mr. Walsh.
 Godin is working on a novel inspired by a childhood raised in an Acadian household.

 Godin is on faculty at California State University, Northridge, where he teaches performance technique and opera scene study in the opera division of the music department.
 Godin is also the director of the annual spring or fall operas.